singhashish9963/CampusBeacon/Readme.md

 <a href="https://weekendofcode.computercodingclub.in/"> <img src="https://i.postimg.cc/njCM24kx/woc.jpg" height=30px> </a>

 ## Introduction:
-  CampusBeacon is a exclusive MNNIT website which connects students and reduces the hassle of too many groups and false informations which is very prevelant in the college.
-Main agendda of the website is to connect students across all bramches and all academic years, and to centralize features such as marketplace and Lost and Found.
+  CampusBeacon is an exclusive MNNIT website which connects students and reduces the hassle of too many groups and false informations which is very prevelant in the college.
+Main agenda of the website is to connect students across all branches academic years, and to centralize features such as marketplace and Lost and Found.

 ## Table of Contents:
 CampusBeacon offer various features to tackle the problems faced by students on daily basis.
 Some features are: